patrix87/SatisfactorySync/readme.md

 # How to configure it :

-- Once you have downloaded the repository extract it directly in your cloud synced folder *not just the script, the 7z and the other 2 empty folder as well.*
+- Once you have downloaded the repository extract the content of the SatisfactorySync-master folder directly in your cloud synced folder
+*not just the script, the 7z and the other 2 empty folder as well.*
 - Each user should then copy the content of the script folder somewhere on their computer.
 - Once you have your own copy of the script folder you must adjust the different paths and variables to match your local configuration. *(Details in the .ps1 script itself.)*